box/developer.box.com/guides/tooling/cli/quick-start/install-and-configure.md

 <Message type=tip>

-By default, you are automatically authenticated as the application’s Service Account].
-It is possible to change the default user.
-This guide assumes you do not change the default user.
+By default, JWT applications automatically obtain an Access Token for the Service Account.
+It is possible to change the default user, but this guide assumes you do not do this.

 </Message>